In this section we look at managing artifacts using the GUI, via VQL, and the CLI.

 <paths> Paths to artifact yaml files

-The reformatting will generally validate the artifact’s YAML validity and VQL
+The reformatting will generally validate the artifact’s YAML structure and VQL

 syntax, however it does not do extensive checks.
 For more thorough artifact